Subas Chandra Nembang

 Subas Chandra Nembang (Limbu) (सुवासचन्द्र नेम्वाङ (लिम्बु); 11 March 1953 – 12 September 2023) was a Nepalese politician who served as chairman of Constituent Assembly of Nepal.
 He was the first elected Free Students Union chairman of Mahendra Ratna Campus in Ilam and also elected as general secretary of Nepal Bar Association in 2023.

-He died on Tuesday 12 September 2023 because of heart attack.
+Nembang was an unsuccessful candidate for president in the March 2023 election.
+He died of a heart attack six months after the election.

 Early career

 Nembang was born in Suntalabari at Ilam District of eastern Nepal.
 He entered in to politics while he was student at law school.
 He was jailed for seven months during Panchayat era for crime against state.

 Nembang emerged victorious from Ilam-2 in all elections held after the restoration of democracy in 1990.
 He won both legislative elections of 1991 and 1999, and went on to hold key posts like the chairman of Public Accounts Committee.
 In 2051 BS, he worked as state Minister for Ministry of Law.